 Yama means to control, Niyama, non-control.
 These two stages indicate the don’ts and the do’s on the spiritual path of yoga.
 They also could be called the Ten Commandments of yoga.

 Their essential purpose is to develop inner peace and prepare the mind for meditation.

 The rules of Yama (the Don’ts) are five:

 - Non-lying or Satya

 - Non-greed, Non-attachment or Aparigraha

-It is worthwhile noting that all of these virtues are expressed in negative terms.
-The implication is that once we shed our delusions, we cannot but be non violent, truthful, etc. Acting otherwise would imply an unnatural state of egoistical inharmony.
+It is worthwhile noting that the virtues of Yamas and Niyamas come in negative terms.
+The implication is that once we shed our delusions, we cannot but be non-violent, truthful, etc. Acting otherwise would imply an unnatural state of egoistical inharmony.

 The rules of Niyama (the Do’s) are:

 - Contentment or Santosha